Relatability is where something in your game evokes something the player is already familiar with.

 Sci-fi is probably my next choice.
 It sacrifices some relatability, but isn't limiting.

 Early on, there was a suggestion that Radlands could be WW2-themed.
-But how could I make dozens of clearly-different cards in such a world, that destroy the opponent's stuff in various ways?
+But how could I make dozens of clearly-different cards in such a world?
 The Mad Max post-apocalyptic theme was also suggested, and I enthusiastically endorsed it.
 This sub-genre of sci-fi does violence and destruction very well, and I could throw in wacky science to handle the rest.

 Historical settings are a very restrictive version of the present, and are only occasionally appropriate.
 You would usually want to start with this theme, and build the game around it.